Aarleks/zettel.vim/README.md

 ## Content

-Zettels are `markdown` files.
+In this plugin, zettels are `markdown` files.
 Write normally.

 ## Tags